terhechte/appventure/guides/keypaths/types/debugprinter_intermezzo.md

 }
 ```

 Now, you'd like to define at runtime which of the properties of this type to print.
-For example depending on whether a user is currently presenting or editing slides. with our `DebugPrinter` we can easily do this dynamically:
+For example depending on whether a user is currently presenting or editing slides.
+This is, how we would do that:

 ``` Swift
 let state = Presentation(...) // we need a presentation instance